November 18, 2015

 - Complex Communication: anything that requires social interaction with a human being.
 Think about the role of automated customer service.
 Any time a computer tries to pretend to be humans, it becomes laughable fairly quickly.

-How much time do we spend as educators developing our students to do complex tasks?
+Gut Check - What Percentage of Your Work Requires Students to do Ill-Structured Problem-Solving?How much time do we spend as educators developing our students to do complex tasks?
 As the world changes, how do we shift our pedagogy and thinking?

-This does not mean that we need to get rid of all routine thinking, the question is how do we shift the proportion of the work that we do.
+What Changes & What Stays the Same?This does not mean that we need to get rid of all routine thinking, the question is how do we shift the proportion of the work that we do.
 Students still need some routine skills like multiplication tables, but some tasks may not need as much emphasis.
 As a concrete example, Justin introduces the interrelation of High Tech High and Most Likely to Succeed.
 While the potential exists for students to do amazing work and learn all of these complex skills, they are still assessed based on concrete, routine skills.
 There is tension right now as parents and administrators look at the valuable learning experiences as compared to the current logistics of our evaluation system.

 Higher Education in a Networked WorldThe world of higher education is listening to these stories and thinking about what their teaching and learning should be changing.
 When Justin and Tom started doing EdTechTeacher workshops, teachers argued that creativity and alternative assessments sounded good in theory, but not in practice as students would need to sit in a lecture hall and take notes when they got to college.
 However, in the last few years, higher education has listened to the world of MOOCs, YouTube, and started changing.
 Active learning increases student performance in science, engineering, and mathematics, a meta-analysis paper published by Freeman et al., determined that 55% of students learned better through active learning rather than passive receipt of information via lecture.
 Justin then tells about the peer-learning strategies employed by Eric Mazur of Harvard.
 Abundant evidence exists that actively engaging students in learning experiences is more effective than having them passively receive information via lecture.

-That statement essentially makes it unethical to use lecture as a control in experiments because it is so ineffective.
+"Given our results, it is reasonable to raise concerns about the continued use of traditional lecturing as a control in future experiments."That statement essentially makes it unethical to use lecture as a control in experiments because it is so ineffective.
 All learning should be active as it has been proven to be exponentially more effective.
 At MIT, transformation has happened at an amazing rate as evidenced by MITx.
 This system did not exist a few years ago, and yet, as of last spring, 83% of students had participated in an online course so as to flip the curriculum and bring more students together to work on complex problems.
 The conversations about teaching and learning are extraordinarily exciting.